 HOUSE TEAMS (Recreational/Development Program): for Players 14 years old and younger

 Our “House Team” Program emphasizes player development and requires less of a time and travel commitment than our Travel Teams.
 Players not selected for a Travel Team are encouraged to join our House program.
 The number of House teams and their age ranges will depend on enrollment.
-For the 2014-15 season, it looks like we will form a 14-U team (14 years and younger) and an 11-U team (11 years and younger).
-Our House programs provide instruction and games for players of all skill levels, and generally include one weekday practice and one weekend game per week from November through February.
+For the 2015-16 season, it looks like we will form a 14-U team (14 years and younger), and an 11-U team.
+Our House programs provide instruction and games for players of all skill levels, and generally include one weekday practice and one weekend game per week beginning in October and running through February.
 Some limited, relatively local travel “away” games are also sometimes scheduled to provide our players with an added level of fun and variety as they develop their skills.
 In addition, individual house teams sometimes decide to enter a “house team” tournament if one is available, and participating parents are willing to pay the additional costs required for such an event.
 Practices focus on skill development and learning the rules and strategies of team play.
 This program is open to all players, and no tryout is required.
 All players must register with MYHA on our website and pay the fee in full or commit to one of our payment plans.
 Before registering with MYHA, parents must register their child with USA Hockey and obtain a USA Hockey Membership number.